sglyon/arrow/README.md

 Serialization is planned for a future iteration.

-- [ ] Flatbuffers for serializing metadata
+- [ ] Flat buffers for serializing metadata
 - [ ] Record Batch
 - [ ] Table